How to Become a Patient – Chicago Medicinal Marijuana

-Submit your application with the attachments the Illinois Department of Public Health and appropriate fee for a 1, 2 or 3 year medical cannabis card.
+Submit Patient application, physician application , and the required documents to the Illinois Department of Public Health along with appropriate fee for a 1, 2 or 3 year medical cannabis card.

 Please call Midway Dispensary at (872) 267-7038 with any questions!

 General Applicant Information

 Applicants should consider discussing medical cannabis with their physician before beginning an application to any marijuana dispensary in Chicago.
 All the candidates, with the exception of veterans receiving care at a VA facility, must provide written certification from their physician for the use of medical cannabis.

 Printable Forms for Qualifying Patients Under 18